 The Comprehensive Cancer Center (CCC) Vienna of the Medical University of Vienna and the Vienna General Hospital was founded to meet the interdisciplinary demand within the optimization of cancer care.
-Since then we strive to bundle the strengths of all employees working in the fields of oncology.
-Our goal is to improve patient care constantly (we run 20
+Since then we strive to bundle the strengths of all employees working in the fields of cancer.
+Our goal is to improve patient care constantly (we run 21 tumorboards with approximately 8.700 patients/year), foster scientific output and provide excellent education and training.
+We do this according to international standards for Comprehensive Cancer by Quality Austria as controlling tool.
+Furthermore, we actively support Patient Advocacy Groups.